LebCit/blog-doc-space/Discovery.md

 A tiny flame in the darkness of error...

-## Documentation
+## Documentation and preview

 Please read the [documentation](https://blocdoc-1-v3476171.deta.app/pages/documentation) especially the [installation](https://blocdoc-1-v3476171.deta.app/pages/documentation#installation).
+If you want to have a quick look at Blog-Doc front-end and administration, head over [Blog-Doc's preview](https://blocdoc-1-v3476171.deta.app/posts/blog-docs-preview) where you'll also find useful information about Blog-Doc features.

 ## Blazing fast and simple 🚀